 Serious Construction Site Injuries

 When construction workers are involved in an on-site accident, injuries are often very serious or fatal.
 Of the nearly 4,000 workers killed in private industry in 2013, 20% of them worked in construction.
-Often, when the worker survives, they sustain catastrophic injury and permanent disability.
+Often, when the worker survives, they sustain a catastrophic injury and permanent disability.
 Below are a few examples of injuries of this nature:

 - Head and traumatic brain injuries